In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

 Roman Randall also improved his website speed by 90.03%, with both minor and major changes:

 See also: How to Make Your Site Insanely Fast

 11. Set External Links to Open in New Windows

 Designing with the user in mind is a crucial part of any successful web design strategy.
-According to UXMovement, “when you open external links in the same tab, you create back button fatigue for users.”
+When you open external links in the same tab, you create back button fatigue for users.

 What this means is that every time a user clicks a link to an external page, they have to click the back button to come back to your site (assuming they decide to visit again – they may get distracted by the new site).
 This will decrease your page views.

 And, if they visited four different external links from your tab, they’ll click the back button four times.
 This is time-consuming and annoying.
 It also increases both exit and bounce rate.